 Can I order food to go?

 Absolutely!
-To go orders typically take about ten to fifteen minutes to prepare but please allow up to twenty minutes during peak dinner hours (or a pandemic).
+To go orders typically take about fifteen to twenty minutes to prepare but please allow up to thirty minutes during peak dinner hours (or a pandemic).

 Do you do catering?

 We do have a catering menu available which features large quantities of many of our most popular dishes.
 You can find our catering menu in the “Menus” section of the website.
 To ensure availability, please place your order at least two days in advance.
 At this time delivery or on-site catering is not available.

 Yes we do!
 During the spring crawfish season, we schedule a number of crawfish boils.
 On these nights, fresh Louisiana crawfish are flown in and boiled right here at Angeline’s.
 The crawfish are sold by the